top of page

 unlearning

-so that you can absorb a new or sometimes better way
+so that you can learn a new and sometimes better way

 • seeing our often taken-for-granted comforts (privileges) as rewards for our ancestors’ or our hard work